kwardynski/daily_coding_problems/DCP001_easy/README.md

     - If the **element** exists in the tracking set, break and return TRUE
     - If the **element** does not exist in the set, add it's **"k-complement"** to the set and move to the next element

 This method has O(n) complexity for both time and space - probably not optimized but satisfies the conditions of the question.
-Full code can be found in (complement_finder.cpp)[complement_finder.cpp], which has three lists and accompanying `k` values hard-coded in.
+Full code can be found in [complement_finder.cpp](complement_finder.cpp), which has three lists and accompanying `k` values hard-coded in.
 Compiling and running the code for each of the lists yields the following results:

 **using { 10, 15, 3, 7 }, k = 17**\
 Expecting TRUE (1)